 This role was prevalent in the industrial era, and it encompasses how a product functions, its aesthetic design, and how to make it easy for users to use.

-The entire process is centered around the users' perception of the product.
+The entire stages of product design is centered around the users' perception of the product.
 So, Industrial designers worked alongside manufacturers to help create products that were appealing and easy to use.

 Similarly, product designers follow a detailed design process that involves conducting user research to ascertain user needs and studying product desirability trends in the marketplace.